 What’s particularly insidious about cultural appropriation is that the dominant group – white people, with a racial lens – too often receive praise for their dreadlocks, for example, while the folks of Color they are copying too often face discrimination.

 And that fact is what separates cultural appropriation from, say, buying art during your vacation to wherever.
-In buying art, both groups – the artist and art consumer – benefit, a stark contrast from the examples Amanda Stenberg critiques:
+In buying art, both groups – the artist and art consumer – benefit, a stark contrast from the examples Amandla Stenberg critiques:

 There is a wealth of resources on the topic.
 Here are a few: